The shift: from “Botox near me” to “ask the AI”

 The bottom line: If you operate a medical spa, aesthetic practice, or medspa group that depends on patient acquisition — and in 2026, that’s everyone — you need to know what AI is saying about you.
 Not what it says about Botox.
 Not what it says about Ideal Image.
 What it says about your practice.
 Not next quarter.
 Now.

-Sources: American Society for Aesthetic Plastic Surgery procedural statistics (ASAPS, 2024); American Med Spa Association industry study and benchmarking data (AmSpa, 2025); Grand View Research US medical spa market report (2025); McKinsey & Company “The Beauty Market in 2025” (2025); McKinsey consumer health AI survey (2025); Deloitte aesthetic medicine sector analysis (2024); AbbVie 2024 annual report and Allergan Aesthetics revenue data; Galderma 2024 annual report; American Society of Plastic Surgeons treatment cost data (ASPS, 2024); RealSelf patient survey and marketplace data (2024); PitchBook PE investment data in aesthetic medicine (2024); Gartner search prediction (Feb 2024); Pew Research Center AI adoption survey (2024); Kantar media spend estimates (2024); SEMrush search volume data (2025); SimilarWeb traffic estimates (2025); Princeton/Georgia Tech GEO study (Aggarwal et al., “GEO: Generative Engine Optimization,” 2023).
-AI mention rates based on Metricus internal testing across ChatGPT, Perplexity, Gemini, Claude, and Grok (2026).
-Learn more about how we measure AI visibility.
+Sources: American Society for Aesthetic Plastic Surgery procedural statistics (ASAPS, 2024); American Med Spa Association industry study and benchmarking data (AmSpa, 2025); Grand View Research US medical spa market report (2025); McKinsey & Company “The Beauty Market in 2025” (2025); McKinsey consumer health AI survey (2025); AbbVie 2024 annual report and Allergan Aesthetics revenue data; American Society of Plastic Surgeons treatment cost data (ASPS, 2024); RealSelf patient survey and marketplace data (2024); PitchBook PE investment data in aesthetic medicine (2024); Gartner search prediction (Feb 2024); Pew Research Center AI adoption survey (2024); SEMrush search volume data (2025); SimilarWeb traffic estimates (2025); Princeton/Georgia Tech GEO study (Aggarwal et al., “GEO: Generative Engine Optimization,” 2023).
+AI mention rates based on Metricus internal testing across the major AI platforms (2026).